all-of-us/jupyterlab-extensions/README.md

 ./project.rb clean
 ```

-To install the code in Jupyterlab, run:
+To install the built code in Jupyterlab, run:
 ```
 ./project.rb install
 ```

+(TODO: combine build and install?
+Have a dev-up command that does everything?)

 ## Running JupyterLab server